colorlessenergy/colorlessenergy.github.io/_posts/2018-10-01-this-in-javascript.md

 // returns function with this bounded var studentGreet = person.greet.bind(student, 'hi');
+studentGreet();
-studentGreet(); // hi Daniel
+  // will log hi Daniel

-// call and apply immediate runs the function person.greet.call(student, 'hi') // hi Daniel
+// call and apply immediate runs the function person.greet.call(student, 'hi')
+  // will log hi Daniel

-// use apply when you don't know how many parameters you will pass into the function let arr = ['hi'] person.greet.apply(student, arr) // hi Daniel
+// use apply when you
+// don't know how many parameters
+// you will pass into the function let arr = ['hi'] person.greet.apply(student, arr)
+  // will log hi Daniel
 ```

 ## ES6 arrow notation